In This Section

 From a family practitioner to the most sophisticated neurologists, JFK Medical Center's staff includes some of the most highly respected physicians in the northeast.
 For a referral to a JFK physician, click here.

-Alexander Ewing, MD, FCAP, FASCP
+Alex Ewing, MD, FCAP, FASCP

 Dr. Ewing received a Doctorate of Medicine degree from the Wake Forest University School of Medicine.
 Following anatomic and clinical pathology residency, and surgical pathology fellowship at Georgetown University Hospital in Washington DC, Dr. Ewing received fellowship training at Memorial Sloan-Kettering Cancer Center in New York, NY.
 Dr. Ewing is board certified in anatomic and clinical pathology, as well as cytopathology.